Braintree in Essex

 There are great places to visit near Braintree including some great towns, castles, woodlands, airports, historic buildings, cities, villages, country parks, shopping centres, parks and nature reserves.

-Braintree's best nearby towns can be found at Colchester, Epping, Maldon, Southend-on-Sea, Saffron Walden, Braintree, and Basildon.
+The area around Braintree boasts some of the best towns including Colchester, Epping, Maldon, Southend-on-Sea, Saffron Walden, Braintree, and Basildon.

 Audley End House and Gardens, and Chelmsford Cathedral are some of Braintree best historic buildings to visit near Braintree.

-There are a several good villages in the area around Braintree like Hatfield Peverel.
+There are a several good shopping centres in the area around Braintree like Lakeside Shopping Centre.

 Braintree History